publiclab/publiclab-archive/notes/warren/03-29-2019/what-are-some-standard-bottles-we-could-use-to-build-babylegs.md

 ---
-title: What are some standard bottles we could use to build BabyLegs?
+title: 'What are some standard bottles we could use to build BabyLegs?'
 tagnames: water-quality, bottles, sourcing, microplastics, question:babylegs, babylegs
 author: warren
 path: /notes/warren/03-29-2019/what-are-some-standard-bottles-we-could-use-to-build-babylegs.md